-6. "TRC" = Total Residual Chlorine.

-Limit applies only if chlorination is implemented.
-If chlorination is used, the permittee shall at all times operate the plant to achieve the lowest possible residual chlorine while still complying with permit limits for E. coli.

-TRC shall also be measured once/discharge at the outfall and reported on the Discharge Monitoring Reports, along with an estimate of the natural flow of the stream.

-- 7. For total ammonia (in mg-N/liter), the Navajo Nation Surface Water Quality Standards specify ammonia limitations for aquatic and wildlife (warm water habitat) for support and propagation of animals, plants, or other organisms.
-(See attached Appendix A for the total ammonia standards for chronic standards for aquatic and wildlife habitat, consistent with the 2007 NNSWQS and the 2010 draft NNSWQS revisions, page 37.)
+- 4. Single sample maximum - 5.
+"TRC" = Total Residual Chlorine.
+If chlorination is used for disinfection, dechlorination is also necessary prior to discharge and the permittee shall at all times operate the plant to achieve the lowest possible residual chlorine while still complying with permit limits for E. coli. - TRC shall also be measured once/month at the outfall and reported on the Discharge Monitoring Reports, along with an estimate of the natural flow of the stream.
+(When the only flow in the receiving water is the effluent, the "natural flow" should be reported as zero.) - 6.
+Both the plant effluent (Outfall Number 001), the intake water supply shall be sampled and reported.
+The incremental increase is the difference between the two sample analyses. - Salinity ("TDS") is determined by the "calculation method" (sum of constituents) as described in the latest edition of "Techniques of Water Resources Investigations of the United States Geological Survey-Methods for Collection and Analysis of Water Samples for Dissolved Minerals and Gases." - 7.
+For total ammonia (in mg-N/liter), the Navajo Nation Surface Water Quality Standards specify ammonia limitations for aquatic and wildlife (warm water habitat) for support and propagation of animals, plants, or other organisms.
+(See attached Appendix A for the monthly limit of total ammonia, consistent with the 2007 NNSWQS and the 2010 draft NNSWQS revisions, pages 36-37.)
 The criteria for ammonia are pH and temperature dependent and field measurements shall all be taken concurrently. - 8.
 The Ammonia Impact Ratio (AIR) is calculated as the ratio of the measured ammonia and the ammonia limit as determined by the concurrent measurement of pH and temperature.
 See attached Appendix B for sample log to help calculate and record the AIR values. - 9.
-Temperature and pH measurements shall be taken concurrently with measurements for ammonia at the same location as the water samples destined for the laboratory analysis of ammonia. - 10.
-Effluent pH units are based on the numeric standards for aquatic, wildlife and livestock, consistent with the 2007 NNSWQS and the draft 2010 NNSWQS revisions.
+Temperature and pH measurements shall be taken concurrently with measurements for ammonia. - 10.
+Effluent pH units are based on the numeric standards for aquatic, wildlife and livestock, consistent with the 2007 NNSWQS and the draft 2010 NNSWQS revisions. - 11.
+See Section F. of the permit for details of the chronic WET test requirement of the permit cycle. - 12.
+Priority Pollutants: During the first quarter in Year 5 of the permit cycle, the permittee shall monitor for the full list of priority pollutants in the Code of Federal Register (CFR) at 40 CFR Part 423, Appendix A. No limit is set at this time.
+Should the results reveal levels below the Navajo Nation Surface Water Quality Standards and EPA's National Water Quality Criteria for priority pollutants, monitoring will no longer be required for the remainder of the permit cycle.